top of page

 7. Compost Tea Brewer

-A compost tea brewer is a device that creates a liquid fertilizer from compost.
+A compost tea brewer is a specialized device that brews a potent, nutrient-rich liquid fertilizer from compost, often referred to as compost tea.

 8. Bokashi Composter